FLO-2DSoftware/FLO-2D-Docs/source/setup/qgis_setup.rst

-Install QGIS and the FLO-2D Plugin
+QGIS and FLO-2D Plugin Install Instructions
 ============================================

 QGIS is an open-source geographic information system software designed for spatial data analysis and visualization.